Basic Riders Course (BRC)

-The 2015 registration fee for BRC Classes is $179.
+The registration fee for BRC Classes is $199.
 Payment is due at the time of registration.
 To register, please call Rowan-Cabarrus Community College at 704-216-7222 or register online through WebAdvisor (select “Students”, then “Register and pay for Continuing Education Classes”).

 Important note: Motorcycle courses are run through the Self-Supporting divisions of the Continuing Education Programs.
 This means that your tuition fee will not be refunded if you fail to show up for class, or you fail to complete the course.
 Due to the high demand of these classes, there will be no refunds or transfers made within 10 days of the class start date.